skynav/ttt/README.md

  * Error if tts:textOutline attribute uses a negative length value for thickness or blur radius.
 (8.2.20)
  * Error if loop in sequence of chained style references.
 (8.4.1.3)
  * Error if region attribute IDREF does not reference a region element.
 (9.2.1)
+ * Error if ttp:clockMode is smpte, ttp:markerMode is discontinuous, and an otherwise well-formed dur attribute is specified.
+(10.2.3)

 ## Verification Model